Documentation

 1. Responds with HTTP 402 and a payment challenge describing the cost and accepted payment methods.

-2. The buyer's client pays (via Stripe card, Tempo USDC, or Lightning) and retries with a payment credential.
+2. The buyer's client pays via MPP (Tempo USDC, Stripe, Lightning) or x402 (USDC on Base) and retries with a payment credential.

 3. cn2.ai verifies the payment, selects the best available seller key for that provider, and proxies the request upstream.